NabilAidilreza/STARScraper/README.md

 #### Start Date

-DO CHANGE Start Date (14/08/2023) such that it will follow the correct calendar sequence based on which sem you are in. (i.e Freshmen Sem 2 -> 15 Jan 2024 etc)
+DO CHANGE Start Date (e.g 14/08/2023) such that it will follow the correct calendar sequence based on which sem you are in. (i.e Freshmen Sem 2 -> 15 Jan 2024 etc)

 #### Color Coding